 How to Use It:

-- Ensure there’s enough water in the fixture to cover the plunger cup.
+- Ensure there’s enough water to cover the plunger cup.

-- Place the plunger over the drain and press down firmly to create a seal.
+- Place the plunger over the drain to create a tight seal.

 - Push and pull vigorously for 20–30 seconds.

-- Release to see if the water drains.
+- Release to check if water drains freely.

-Use a flange plunger for toilets and a cup plunger for sinks and tubs.
+Tip: Use a flange plunger for toilets and a cup plunger for sinks or tubs.
+This traditional tool remains one of the most reliable DIY drain cleaning methods for common clogs.

-4. Drain Snake or Auger: Get In There
+4. Drain Snake or Auger: Reach Deeper Clogs

 How to Use It:

-- Twist and pull to break up or retrieve the clog.
+- Twist and pull to break up or remove the clog.

-If you don’t own a drain snake, many hardware stores offer affordable options or rentals.
+Pro Tip: If you don’t own a drain snake, many hardware stores offer affordable rentals.
+Using this tool is a core technique in effective DIY drain cleaning, especially for tough clogs that plungers can’t remove.

 How to Use It: